tusharvaswanicoder/dancetime/README.md

 1. Congrats!
 Now that you've published it, you can exit the editor and check out your new dance on the homepage.
 Have fun!

 ## Adjusting DanceTime Preferences

+To adjust in-game preferences for DanceTime, such as the camera source you'd like to use, follow the steps below.

+1. Start playing any chart.
+2. While it is loading (in the pink screen), press Enter to bring up the preferences menu.
+3. Here, you can adjust your selected camera.
+You can also click the gray box on the right side to toggle the camera preview.
+> Note: none of the other settings have been implemented yet.
+4. Press Escape to return to the game.

 ## Known Issues